 - Reading metrics explains how to retrieve time series data from custom and built-in metrics using the Monitoring API.
 You can also use metric data in charts and alerts.

 All of these operations on metrics require the Monitoring API v3, and are illustrated with examples using the APIs Explorer, C#, Go, Java, Node.js, PHP, Python, and Ruby programming languages.
 For a discussion of concepts underlying metrics in Monitoring, see Metrics.

 Before you begin

 Custom metrics are a paid feature of Monitoring and there could be costs for your custom metrics.
 For more information on pricing, see Stackdriver Pricing.

-Custom metrics reside in GCP Console projects that are members of a Stackdriver account.
+Custom metrics reside in GCP Console projects that are members of a Workspace.
 Even if you are only browsing the built-in metrics, you need a project to work from: